shawngraham/cdh2020/content/en/docs/4-assessment.md

 + logs that keep track of what you actually _tried_
 + reflection on that _process_
-+ engagement with the materials and your classmates (which might be demonstrated many different ways)
++ engagement with the readings and materials and your classmates (which might be demonstrated many different ways)
 + evidence for your growth as a historian over this course

 At the end of each week, you will provide to me through a form that can be found on each weekly page the links to your evidence for me to consider, by Sunday evening.